Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: Introduction

-Methods that account for potential measurement errors and produce valid statistical inferences have predominantly arisen in statistical science, often motivated by specific applications, such as in medicine, and with a historical focus in signal processing.
-Examples of these methods include the observed likelihood approach \citep{zucker2005pseudo}, the conditional score method \citep{stefanski1987conditional}, the corrected estimating equation method \citep{nakamura1990corrected, wang2000expected, wang2012corrected}, and simulation-based exploration techniques \citep{carroll1996asymptotics}.
-These classical methods address the measurement error by constructing asymptotically unbiased estimators from error-contaminated data.
-However, deriving such estimators is nontrivial, often model-specific, and may require expertise beyond that of the typical investigator.
-In addition, all the above methods are based on asymptotic theories for classic estimators such as $M$-estimators.
-It is not straightforward to extend the above methods to accommodate common machine learning methods whose asymptotic properties can be complicated and understudied.
 Another line of research considers the deconvolution problem, which aims to recover the distribution of error-free data from error-contaminated observations.
 Most existing deconvolution methods focus on the univariate case \citep{zhang1990fourier, fan1991optimal, cordy1997deconvolution, delaigle2008using, meister2010deconvolution, lounici2011global, guan2021fast, belomestny2021density}.
 A handful of approaches address the multivariate setting, typically via normal mixture models \citep{bovy2011extreme, sarkar2018bayesian} or kernel smoothing \citep{masry1993strong, lepski2019oracle}.
-However, normal mixture models can be highly sensitive to misspecification, whereas kernel smoothing methods tend to converge slowly (polynomial of $1/\log n$, $n$ is the sample size) in deconvolution problems with normal error \citep{fan1991optimal} and suffer from the curse of dimensionality in multivariate scenarios \citep{masry1993strong}.
-Consequently, these limitations hinder the application of classical non-parametric statistical methods to more complex models across diverse research areas and new emerging scientific problems.
+However, normal mixture models can be highly sensitive to misspecification, whereas kernel smoothing methods tend to converge slowly, at polynomial rates in $1/\log n$ where $n$ is the sample size for deconvolution problems with normal error \citep{fan1991optimal}, and suffer from the curse of dimensionality in multivariate scenarios \citep{masry1993strong}.
+Consequently, these limitations hinder the application of classical non-parametric statistical methods to more complex models across diverse research areas and emerging scientific problems.
 For example, modern data collection practices have enabled high-dimensional data, such as medical imaging, and other emerging data structures \citep{loh2012high, jiang2023high}.
 These developments pose additional challenges for classical methods.
-As a result, researchers are increasingly turning to machine learning approaches—such as neural networks \citep{lecun2015deep} and kernel-based statistical learning in reproducing kernel Hilbert spaces (RKHS) \citep{de2005learning} which can empirically outperform classical nonparametric techniques such as kernel smoothing techniques in large-dimensional settings.
+As a result, researchers are increasingly turning to machine learning approaches, such as neural networks \citep{lecun2015deep} and kernel-based statistical learning in reproducing kernel Hilbert spaces (RKHS) \citep{de2005learning}, which can empirically outperform classical nonparametric techniques such as kernel smoothing in high-dimensional settings.